Duplex description inconsistency

 The text could probably be clarified a bit, but the list is populated automatically from the list of media provided by the network card (ifconfig -m), so that may be part of the reason for the inconsistency in the list itself.

-#2 Updated by Peter O almost 8 years ago
+#2 Updated by Peter O about 8 years ago

 With "ifconfig -m" My Broadcom, Intel and Realtek chipsets call it "Autoselect" so I think the text can be changed to something like: